 Skip to main content

-GitHub currently supports only the APP_INSTALLATION authentication method (GitHub App Installation) in the backend implementation.
+GitHub currently only supports the APP_INSTALLATION authentication method (GitHub App installation) in the backend implementation.

 • GIT_CREDENTIALS_KEY: Used to encrypt and store connection credentials.